CEDP-Garage-DevOps/cedp-toolchain/adoption.md

 ![ToolChain](https://media.github.ibm.com/user/192214/files/82896600-d004-11e9-85b3-0d86ea829681)

-In the above snippet you can see in which branch you have the json template file and need to edit the name and choose correct region and resource group you want to have your pipeline
+In the above snippet you can see in which branch you have the json template file and need to edit the Toolchain Name and choose correct region and resource group you want to have your pipeline

 Next click on GitHub Enterprise.
 Click I understand and paste `http` url of your project git repository